ibm-cloud-docs/BlockStorage/expandable_block_storage.md

 ## Advantages of Expandable Storage

 - **Cost management** – You might know that there's potential for growth of your data, but you need a smaller amount of storage to start.
-The ability to expand allows our customers to save on costs of storage and then grow to accommodate their needs.
+The ability to expand allows our customers to save on cost of storage, and later grow to accommodate their needs.

 - **Growing Storage needs** - Customers who experience rapid data growth need a way to quickly and easily increase the size of their storage to manage it.